HelenevB/Project-2-SEI66-musicapprevised/readme.md

 As a result of this amendment, identified bugs relating to the rendering of the Artist Index have been fixed.

 Despite the challenges I have faced regarding the sign-up, there were elements of the functionality that I considered a win; these related to image upload.
 The process of uploading images had yet to be covered in our class tutorials, so I had to do some independent learning to achieve a successful outcome.
-After watching various tutorials, I established three key components were required:
+After watching various tutorials, I established three required key components:

 1. Use of Multer middleware for image upload; this was installed as a dependency